Unscheduled Items

 Overview

-Unscheduled items can now appear in a column to the right of the main calendar.
-Drag them from there into the calendar to schedule them.
-The unscheduled list is filterable, so you can see the unscheduled items for a particular customer or unscheduled items of a particular status.
+Your unscheduled items can appear in a column to the right of the main calendar.
+These items can be scheduled by dragging and dropping them into the calendar, at the desired time slot.
+The unscheduled list is filterable, allowing you to view unscheduled items for a particular customer, a specific status, or other criteria.

-And "unscheduled" can mean something different to every DayBack customer: under the hood, an item appears in the right-hand column if a field mapped to "unscheduled" is marked true.
-So these could be items that don't yet have a date or items with a requested date but no specific time.
-Or they could be contracted items that need fulfillment--often, these are created by a Salesforce flow and then arrive in DayBack to be scheduled.
+The term "Unscheduled" can have different meanings for each DayBack customer.
+Your items appears in the right-hand column if a field mapped in the "Unscheduled" field setting is marked true.
+These could be items that don't yet have a date, items with a requested date but no specific time, or contracted items that need fulfillment.
+Often, these items are created by a Salesforce flow and then appear in DayBack to be scheduled.
+How you define this behavior is completely up to you.

 Introduction to Unscheduled